ValDevelopment/ValDevelopment/README.md

 I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am planning on continuing my education at a Master's level.

-Apart from studying, I participate in Game Jams and work on personal projects in Unity, some of which you can find below.
+I work with R, Python, and SQL for university projects, and apart from that I participate in Game Jams and work on personal projects with Unity and C#.
+You can find some of them below.

 ## 🎮 Gamedev Projects